 Blasius Awonsang received his B.S. in Economics and Computer information system (2005) from Grambling state University and his M.S. in Economics (2007) from Kansas State University.
 Before beginning the PhD program at UALR, Blasius worked as a full-time as law enforcement Agent for the state of Arkansas.
 His areas of interest include Clandestine Banking Operations, Policy Evaluation, money laundering, White Collar Crime and Use of force among law enforcement officers.
 Please click here to view Blasius Awonsang’s vita.
 Blasius can be reached at email@example.com.

-Jim Hurst received his B.A.
+James Hurst is an Instructor in the Department of Criminal Justice.
+He received his B.A.
 (2007) in Psychology and M.A.
 (2014) in Criminal Justice from the University of Arkansas at Little Rock.
-He is currently an Instructor in the Department of Criminal Justice.
-He has also served the university in various capacities, which include positions in the Office of the Chancellor and the Office of the Provost.
-His research interests include fear of crime, criminological theory, campus safety, and drug use. .
-He can be reached at email@example.com.
-Please click here to view Jim’s Vita.
+His research interests include fear of crime, campus safety, crime prevention, crime mapping, and drug use.
+He is currently pursuing his Ph.D. and expects to complete his dissertation by May 2020.
+James Hurst can be reached at (501) 560-3195 or firstname.lastname@example.org.
+Please click here to view his CV.

 Mary Hughes received her B.A.
 (2015) from Western Carolina University and M.A.
 (2017) from East Tennessee State University.
 She is currently pursuing a Ph.D. in Criminal Justice.
 Her areas of interest include crime prevention, criminological theory, corrections, and attitudes toward rehabilitation.
 She can be reached at email@example.com.
 Please click here to view Mary’s Vita.